 The cathedral’s frescoes are from the 15th to 18th centuries and the exterior is decorated with 12th century reliefs.

 We are approaching the end of this tour, but we still have to admire one of Verona main highlights: the Porta Borsari.

-Located at the end of – guess what – corso di Porta Borsari, this ancient Roman gate, which once marked the southern entrance into Verona, is a great—and beautiful—example of Roman taste for theatrical scenes, even in civil buildings.
+Located at the end of – guess what – corso di Porta Borsari, this ancient Roman gate once marked the southern entrance into Verona.
+It’s a great and beautiful example of Roman taste for theatrical scenes, even in civil buildings.